theflockers/release-service-bundles/tasks/publish-pyxis-repository/README.md

 | dataPath       | Path to the JSON string of the merged data to use in the data workspace                              | No       |                 |
 | resultsDirPath | Path to the results directory in the data workspace                                                  | No       |                 |

+## Changes in 3.0.1
+* Fix shellcheck/checkton linting issues in the task and tests

 ## Changes in 3.0.0
 * data json is now mandatory - technically, for some use cases the file is not needed, but requiring it always makes it consistent with other tasks and it also makes the task script more readable